I Did 1000 Crunches a Day for A Week, Here Are My Results

 What Is the ‘1000 Crunches a Day Challenge’ All About?

 As implied by the name, the idea is to perform 1000 crunches every day for one week.
 Even a rookie fitness buff can tell you that it’s not the ideal program from a fitness perspective.
-But my reasons for trying it were beyond getting ribbed abs.
+But my reasons for trying it were beyond getting rid of belly fat or even getting ribbed abs.

 - Accountability – I was procrastinating my workouts for a long time and I needed something that would keep me accountable.
 Think of it like a short term goal that would at least get me off the couch.

 - HIIT – I hate cardio.
 But I knew that some form of cardio was the only way for me to drop some body weight fast.
 1000 crunches is hell of a cardio exercise.

 - Core strength – It was two years since I had worked on my core strength, and I was dying to get toned abs, fast.

 So, backed by my justifications to convince myself, I hopped on and started the challenge.

 How I Went About Doing This Challenge

 Restarting exercise after a two-year hiatus is never a cakewalk, doesn't matter whether you're going back to calisthenics or weight workouts.